andrew/ultimate-awesome/README.md

 - [awesome-neovim](https://github.com/rockerBOO/awesome-neovim) - Collections of awesome neovim plugins.
 - [awesome-lowcode](https://github.com/taowen/awesome-lowcode) - 国内低代码平台从业者交流.
 - [awesome-microservices](https://github.com/mfornos/awesome-microservices) - A curated list of Microservice Architecture related principles and technologies.
-- [Marketing-for-Engineers](https://github.com/goabstract/Marketing-for-Engineers) - A curated collection of marketing articles & tools to grow your product. .
 - [awesome-bigdata](https://github.com/newTendermint/awesome-bigdata) - A curated list of awesome big data frameworks, ressources and other awesomeness.
 - [jstips](https://github.com/loverajoel/jstips) - This is about useful JS tips!.
 - [static-analysis](https://github.com/analysis-tools-dev/static-analysis) - ⚙️ A curated list of static analysis (SAST) tools and linters for all programming languages, config files, build tools, and more.
 The focus is on tools which improve code quality.